taimos/cfn-tail/README.md

 # cfn-tail

-cfn-tail is a node js command line tool to follow the events of a AWS CloudFormation stack.
+cfn-tail is a NodeJS command line tool to follow the events of a AWS CloudFormation stack.

 The region to use is determined by the environment variable `AWS_DEFAULT_REGION`.